 The easiest – and perhaps safest – way to sell a house is by hiring the services of an online estate agent with many houses for sale in Bolton.
 Agents, like Tepilo bring a network of contacts, experience, knowledge of the local market and negotiating skills to the table – and these attributes are worth paying for if they ultimately translate to a higher final sale price.
 You can, of course, sell your property privately, but you will need to be sure you have the time and know-how to succeed in very challenging circumstances.

 No matter who takes charge of the marketing process, there are no guarantees on the open market if you need to sell your house quick in Bolton.
 The marketing, negotiating, property viewings and conveyancing stages of a house sale can take time, and there is always the chance that a collapsed property chain or a buyer’s failure to secure finance could scupper your chances of a quick sale.
 However, Flying Homes provide an expert property buying service that cuts out the open market altogether.
-We also represent buyers who have the cash required to complete the purchase of your home in a matter of days.
-We can pay an average of 94 percent of market value, and we never make promises on timescale or final selling price that we can’t keep.
-We can help to sell your house, whatever the condition, we buy any house – and in a fraction of the time it takes on the open market.
+We also represent buyers who have the cash required to complete the purchase of your home in a matter of days at a high per cent of market value.
+We can help to sell your house, whatever the condition and in a fraction of the time it takes on the open market.